sanyasachdeva1/100DaysOfCloud/Journey/008/Readme.md

 ✍️ What?
 - An AWS Config rule represents an AWS Lambda function that you create for a custom rule or a predefined function for an AWS Config managed rule.
 The function evaluates configuration items to assess whether your AWS resources comply with your desired configurations.
+- AWS Config runs evaluation for the rule at a frequency that you specify, such as every 24 hours.
+Every 24 hours, the rule is triggered and AWS Config evaluates whether the passwords for your IAM users are compliant against the rule.

 ## Cloud Service Provider
 - Amazon Web Services